 Politically, the September Massacres were an ominous forebear of the Reign of Terror.
 While foreigners and moderates were aghast at the ferocity of the popular violence, radical Jacobins like Maximilien Robespierre and Georges Danton defended it.
 Robespierre declared himself to be appalled by the worst of the killings, yet showed little sympathy for its victims.
 “Save some tears for other greater calamities”, he reportedly said, “particularly the countless millions who through the ages have suffered the torments of political and social oppression… Do you want a revolution without revolution?”
 The shadow of the September Massacres hung over the elections for the new National Convention and the Convention’s first sessions.
 Deputies to the Convention met in a city gripped by revolutionary insurrection.
 They knew the capabilities of the people and the fate of those who opposed the revolution.
 As for the people, their mood was placated by the first resolutions of the National Convention and the French victory at the Battle of Valmy (September 20th), which pushed the Austrians and Prussians out of France and ended the threat to Paris.

-1. The September Massacres were a series of murderous riots that broke out in Paris on September 2nd 1792 and continued for several days.
+1. The September Massacres were a series of murderous riots and rampages that broke out in Paris on September 2nd 1792 and continued for several days.

-2. The targets of these riots were the city’s prisons, which housed, among others, suspected counter-revolutionaries such as royalist soldiers, members of the Swiss Guard, clergymen and nobles.
+2. The targets of these riots were the city’s prisons.
+These prisons housed, among others, suspected counter-revolutionaries, royalist soldiers, members of the Swiss Guard, clergymen and former nobles.

-3. The riots were precipitated by the Austro-Prussian invasion of France and their victory at Verdun, which appeared to open a path for the coalition forces to march on Paris.
+3. The riots were precipitated by the Austro-Prussian invasion of France and their victory at Verdun.
+This appeared to open a path for the coalition forces to march on Paris.

 4. The violence of early September saw between 1,100 and 1,400 people murdered.
 This prompted outrage in Britain and among moderate revolutionaries.
 It also fuelled a new wave of émigrés.